-ULI MEMBER–ONLY CONTENT: In an opening session of the 2021 ULI Europe Virtual Conference, Peter Frankopan, a professor of global history at Oxford University, said that many experts were warning about the possibility of a global pandemic, but the lack of preparation and early detection added to its toll.
+ULI MEMBER–ONLY CONTENT: In an opening session of the 2021 ULI Europe Virtual Conference in February, Peter Frankopan, a professor of global history at Oxford University, said that many experts were warning about the possibility of a global pandemic, but the lack of preparation and early detection added to its toll.

 “I was in Downing Street, advising the prime minister’s office in December 2019, and I was asked what were the biggest challenges facing the world in the next decade,” said Frankopan.
 “I said the biggest challenge was a pandemic and our lack of awareness and preparation for it.”
 The focus of the panel discussion was primarily on the recovery and how the global health community can prepare for future pandemics.

 Michala Marcussen, group chief economist and head of economic and sector research at Société Générale, said, “What we’ve seen from this crisis is truly exceptional. . . .
 It’s raising quite a few questions on our behaviors.
 If we think back to the global financial crisis, we were not in the same way questioning how we live and work to the same magnitude.”

 Marcussen did point to some improving economic indicators.
 She pointed out that gross domestic product (GDP) in France during the first lockdown—or confinement, as the French describe it—was 30 percent below the fourth quarter of 2019.
 However, GDP in the last quarter of 2020 was just 8 percent below the same period in 2019.

 “Now, the reason for those differences was very much about what the government allowed to continue to function during the second confinement period, which was keeping industry and construction open,” said Marcussen.
 “Nonetheless, an economy operating at 8 percent below its normal levels is still very severe and has a devastating economic impact.”